ingan274/Bamazon-CLI/README.md

 # Bamazon-CLI
-CLI "Amazon" storefront,the best place to shop!
+CLI "Amazon" storefront, the best place to shop!
 ###### (Besides actual Amazon)

 ## How does it work?